MohaOnline/code-starter-kit/wp06/docs/wp-content/plugins/acf-views/readme.txt

 = Custom fields not in the list of fields? =

-Only fields created using the official Advanced Custom Fields (ACF) plugin are compatible with ACF Views.
-See list above for supported field types.
+Only fields created using the official Advanced Custom Fields (ACF) plugin or from supported addons are compatible with ACF Views.
+See the list above for supported field types.

 = Can I display user fields? =